ethereum/portal-website/pages/concepts/execution-clients.md

 - Receipts addressed by the block hash

-As with every piece of data stored in the Portal network, everything is cryptographically anchored to the canonical Ethereum blockchain.
+As with every piece of data stored in the Portal network, everything is cryptographically anchored to the canonical chain.

 ### Tracking the beacon chain HEAD

-Running a beacon node alongside an execution client can be cumbersom.
-Over time, many execution clients may choose to include an embedded beacon chain client or light client, meaning that their execution client would be both apart of the DevP2P network and the LibP2P network that the beacon chain operates on.
+Running a beacon node alongside an execution client can be cumbersome.
+Over time, many execution clients may choose to include an embedded beacon chain client or light client, meaning their execution client would be both apart of the DevP2P network and the LibP2P network that the beacon chain operates on.

 An alternative would be to use the Portal Beacon Network, which implements the beacon chain lightclient syncing protocol.
 An execution client that wishes to follow the beacon chain only needs be apart of this singular network to do so.
-Any execution client that is already integrating with the Portal Network protocols can save themselves from also needing to be part of the LibP2P network and the maintenance overhead of a third P2P stack by using the Portal Beacon Network.
+Any execution client that is already integrating with the Portal Network protocols can avoid the LibP2P network and the maintenance overhead of a third P2P stack by using the Portal Beacon Network.